-As well as 48 additional credits in General Studies/At-Some-Distance courses.
+The degree also requires 48 additional credits in General Studies/At-Some-Distance courses.

 Financial Planning Concentration

 The Financial Planning Concentration prepares students to enter the financial planning and advising field.
 Students who complete the financial planning concentration are prepared to become investment advisors with knowledge in investment decision making, retirement planning, estate planning, insurance and taxation and will be eligible to take the CFP exam.